genderkit/genderkit/_articles/growing-hair.md

 Hair salons can be intimidating and confusing if you've only ever visited a barber's before.
 Here are a few tips that might help:

 - Some hair salons advertise that they are specifically for men or for women; others will advertise themselves as "unisex".
 If you ask, salons will often accept you as a customer even if your gender does not match what they advertise.
-There are some hairdressers that specialise in gender variant clients - try looking under "Companies" on our [UK Organisations page]({{ site.baseurl }}{% link organisations.md %}).
+There are some hairdressers that specialise in gender variant clients, such as [Open Barbers](http://openbarbers.co.uk/) and [Barberette](http://www.barberette.co.uk/).

 - "Unisex" salons may have different prices listed for "men's" and "women's" hair, but normally this actually means they will charge a more expensive rate for people with longer hair.